SamuelTulach/CanetisRadar/README.md

 ﻿# Canetis Radar Improved
 ## Sectional Highlighting and Configurability
-This fork is for 7.1 Surround with side Speakers only (Voicemeeter supported), It adds the following functionality:
+This fork is for 7.1 Surround with side Speakers (Voicemeeter supported), It adds the following functionality:

 * Support for **Side Speakers** in 7.1